Is it safe to go bicycle touring in Africa?

 South Africa has got one of the highest murder rates in the world.
 Most middle-class citizens have barricaded themselves behind burglar bars, electric fences, and intricate alarm systems.
 In spite of this, it’s one of our favorite countries on the entire continent.
 But be vigilant—this is not a country for stealth camping.
 Again, we avoided rough areas and spent three months in South Africa without encountering security problems.

-These days, South Sudan and many parts of the Maghreb are undergoing tense times.
+These days, South Sudan is experiencing famine and many parts of the Maghreb are undergoing tense times.
 Much of Ethiopia is in turmoil and Somalia continues to be a no-go country for Western tourists.

 The vast majority of individuals we have encountered around the world have been warm and welcoming.
 As long as you use common sense, you’ll come home from your Africa cycling expedition with stories of kindness and hospitality, not tales of danger and violence.